horgh/catbox/README.md

 catbox is an IRC daemon.
 I run a small network using it.

-# Why the name?
-My domain name is summercat.com, cats love boxes, and a tribute to ircd-ratbox (the IRC daemon I used in the past).

 # Features
 * Server to server communication using the TS6 protocol.
 In addition to being able to link to other catbox servers, it can link with other TS6